GameWithPixels/pixels-js/README.md

 ) - [doc link](
     https://gamewithpixels.github.io/pixels-js/modules/_systemic_games_react_native_pixels_connect.html
 )

+For a complete list of available packages, head to the [packages](packages/) folder.

 The rest of this readme will get you started on how to build the Pixels packages and apps.